 It seems Governor Phil Murphy is delaying signing the cannabis enabling and decriminalization bills because he still wants to penalize minors for cannabis possession.

 Sources are saying Murphy doesn’t want to sign the decriminalization bill because it does not penalize minors for possession of cannabis and is delaying singing the bill as a result.

 Murphy said that there are “technical but important things we’re trying to wrinkle out on the decrim bill.”

-He added he has been talking to Sweeney and Coughlin to iron things out the issue.
+He added that he has been talking to Sweeney and Coughlin to iron out the issue.

-That means he wants another decrim bill to pass.
+That means he wants another decriminalization bill to pass.